roiniti/Formidable-Mod-Loader/README.md

 > Armeabi-v7a and x86 is implemented >=0.1.1 but not tested

 > [!IMPORTANT]
-> This is NOT INTENDED to hack/cheat the game, my goal was to implement QOF mods (like BetterFPSControl) or something like that, I do not support hackers and cheaters
+> This is NOT INTENDED to hack/cheat the game, my goal was to implement QOF mods (like BetterFPSControl) or something like that, I do not support hackers and cheaters and I am not responsible for improper use of this tool

 > [!WARNING]
-> This is a modification of the game and can lead to a ban, but some mods should be harmless
+> This is a modification of the game and can lead to a ban, but some mods should be harmless, use it at your own risk

 ## About the source code
 I'm pollishing it, when I have a better source code I'll release it to the public

-## For Azur Lane devs
-If ever a developer of the game reads this, please dont ban me or takedown the project, first contact me on discord, I think mod developing can be good, and this is only a tool, like I said before I do not support cheaters, I'm not doing this project with bad intentions, please before taking actions on this contact me

 # Adding mods
 After you install FormidableML create a folder named mods inside Android/data/com.YostarEN.AzurLane/files and put inside all the mods folder you want

 ## Installing FormidableML using the autopatcher
-1. Download libFormidableML.so and AzurLane-Autopatcher.zip from [here](https://github.com/roiniti/Formidable-Mod-Loader/releases/tag/FormidableML-0.1.0)
+1. Download the library zip and AzurLane-Autopatcher.zip from [here](https://github.com/roiniti/AZLAutopatcher)
 2. Extract AzurLane-Autopatcher.zip
-3. In the same folder as AzurLaneAutopatcher.exe put the Azur Lane apk (rename it to azur-lane.apk) and the libFormidableML.so
+3. In the same folder as AZLAutopatcher.exe put the Azur Lane apk and inside a folder named libs put the arm64-v8a armeabi... folders
-4. Execute AzurLaneAutopatcher.exe
+4. Open a terminal/cmd/powershell in the folder AZLAutopatcher.exe -a "apk-name"
 5. Install the apk and then (if you hadn't) add the obb files

 ## Installing FormidableML yourself